| MBSR Practicum 2013 Intensive teacher Training in MBSR

 Timothea has trained and is accredited in MBSR with the Centre for Mindfulness (CFM), UMass, USA and is recognized as a trainer by the CFM; she has been offering MBSR Practicum level training and supervision since 2007.
 She has worked in private practice for 20 years as a psychotherapist, educator and workplace trainer, having trained in humanistic, psychodynamic and body-based psychotherapy as well as MBCT and MiCBT (currently completing the Grad Dip in MiCBT with Dr Bruno Cayoun).
 Timothea also works with organizations to design and implement programs for stress development, leadership and facilitation.
 She is a long time student of yoga, Aikido and meditation and practices in the insight tradition.
 She is the Director of Openground – an Australia-wide network of clinicians and teachers offering MBSR and related programs.
 She is involved in ongoing research projects in co-operation Masters and PhD students in Australian universities on the impact on the MBSR program on anxiety, depression, empathy and self compassion.

-• engage regularly in a personal meditation practice and have retreat experience.
+Pre-requisitesApplicants are required to:• engage regularly in a personal meditation practice and have retreat experience.
 This retreat experience needs to be at least one silent, 5 -10 residential, teacher-led retreat - preferably in the Theravadan tradition.
 (Please note that the 7 day training with Jon Kabat-Zinn and Saki Santorelli was not a silent meditation retreat, but a training retreat.)

 • have a hatha yoga practice